gavinmorrow/hunter-extension/README.md

 ## Installation

 If your browser of choice is not supported yet, send me a feature request to support it and I'll do my best.
+Please note that at the moment, this is only available for desktop (not mobile).

+Safari is also not supported at the moment, although I'm working on it.
+If you use Safari (like me), send me an email and I'll prioritize it!

 ### Chrome